nirajkale/pynetwork/README.md

         returned by the function would be preserved on the received end.
 In this case, you can use this id to re-arrange your data if needed.

+        Steps to follow to use this functionality:
+        a. write a python 'generator' function that yeilds byte array data The return signature expected from this function is a 'python set' with 2 elements '(ident, buffer)' where ident is an integer which represents an index for this chunk from your steam & buffer is an byte array (which is data to be streamed).
+        b. you can use any of the byte conversion methods from backend2 module of the package.
+You can convert int, str, or JSON str, or objects (with default valued constructor) to byte array
+        c.
+The streaming will terminate when the generator raises an 'StopIteration' error or ident<0 or buffer is 'None'
+        d. you can also terminate streaming from client side by returning 'False' in your streaming callback (User requested stream abort)
+        e.
+If streaming ends (without User requested stream abort) then client calls 'eos_callback'
+        f.
+You can also pass positional arguments & kwargs to this generator when you start the stream.
+           (Package serializes your args & kwargs and then these params get deserialized at gateway where the function is executed with same params)

   2. Receive data batch from a handler subroutine

         If you need the data on transactional basis without the need of steams, you can opt for batch subroutines.
 These are simple